 When we start a project, can methodology be mandated, or is it arbitrary?
 At Agile2006 Todd Little shared a model to help leaders choose, and emphasised project 'steering' for success.

-Last year Agile coach Alexia Bowers walked a mile in a project customer's shoes, and told us how it felt in this Agile2006 Leadership Summit presentation.
-She stressed the need to strive for creative solutions instead of simply cutting scope.
+Last year Agile coach Alexia Bowers walked a mile in a project customer's shoes, and told us at Agile2006 how it felt.
+She stressed the need to strive for creativity instead of cutting scope.

 Tim Lister explains the principles of Agile Project Leadership in the framework of the Declaration of Interdependence.

-Prominent practitioners and writers introduced four popular approaches at Agile2006 in the "Agile Styles" talk.
-In the first half of the presentation, Alistair Cockburn talked about his Crystal Methodologies and David J. Anderson presented Feature Driven Development (FDD).
+The "Agile Styles" presentation at Agile2006 introduced four popular approaches.
+In this half of the video Alistair Cockburn talks about his Crystal Methodologies and David J. Anderson presents FDD.

-Like other leaders in the Agile community, Scott Ambler is passionate about expanding Agile practices to include all contributors to software success.
-Recently he has been teaching teams how to integrate database roles into the iterative, incremental rhythm of their teams.
+Scott Ambler teaches teams how to integrate database roles into their iterative, incremental rhythm to increase software success.
 InfoQ captured Ambler's talk on Database Refactoring at Agile2006.

 Scrum co-creator Ken Schwaber spoke at Agile2006 on code quality as a corporate asset.
-InfoQ presents video of his talk, The Canary in the Coalmine.
-Schwaber discussed how a degrading core codebase paralyses a team and negates any Agility gained through process improvement.
-He proposed strategies for management to identify, track and stop this downward spiral.
+In this video Schwaber discussed how a degrading codebase paralyses teams and increases corporate risk.